Published on: November 14, 2019

 Areas of focus: Real Estate Acquisition, Development and Land Use; Zoning; Subdivision; Condominium Law; Leasing and Finance; Resort, Timeshare and Interval Ownership

 Doug is a partner in the firm, concentrating in all aspects of Massachusetts real estate law, including real estate acquisition, development and operation.
 He is also one of a small number of attorneys in New England with extensive experience in the development and operation of time-share, resort and interval ownership communities.
-During a legal career spanning almost four decades, Doug has represented hundreds of real estate developers, lenders, condominium associations and timeshare associations in the entire gamut of transactions, legal disputes and business challenges they encounter.
+During a legal career spanning over four decades, Doug has represented hundreds of real estate developers, lenders, condominium associations and timeshare associations in the entire gamut of transactions, legal disputes and business challenges they encounter.

 Doug also works closely with the firm’s Litigation Group, developing strategy for pursuing and settling zoning and land use appeals, disputes between neighboring landowners, condominium governance and enforcement issues, and construction defect claims, among other matters.